 The supplied browser with the Kindle Fire cannot play Flash content.
 The Surface RT can play Flash content from trusted sources.

-I am disappointed not to find Microsoft Live Write! in the Store; however, Microsoft Word provides blogging functionality that more or less works (e.g. it doesn’t allow setting tags).
+I am disappointed not to find Microsoft Live Write! in the Store; however, Microsoft Word provides blogging functionality that does almost everything I need (it doesn’t allow setting tags).

 One thing that the Surface does really well is to stream Netflix videos.
 With it’s built-in stand, it can be set up anywhere to stream a video.
 It makes a nice streaming appliance with a 16:9 aspect ration.

-Microsoft is currently running a promotion that includes a free keyboard with the Surface RT for $499.
+Microsoft is currently (December 29, 2013) running a promotion that includes a touch keyboard with the Surface RT 32 GB for $399.

-I opted for the Touch version, a nice-sized keyboard, but no moving parts.
+I opted for the Touch keyboard, a nice-sized one with moving parts.
 First impressions of this keyboard are very positive.
 It basically turns the Surface RT into a laptop and protects the screen when it’s closed.
 It does add another 7.5 oz. to the package making the combination over 2 pounds now.
 Another accessory is a stylus.
 There are $40 styluses available, but I found a nice one for $10.

 When it comes to reading a book, the Kindle HD is the hands down favorite.
 Because of the aspect ratio and resolution, type on the Kindle looks solid, and type on the Surface RT running the Kindle app is grainy.
 The comparison is stark and it only took a couple minutes reading a book on the Surface RT before I put it down and got out the Kindle.
 Also page turns were slower on the Surface RT.
 Also, because of the aspect ratio, Surface RT pages were very long (vertically).
 The Kindle app on the Surface RT looks much better in landscape mode with the pages 2-up, but I still don’t like it for book reading.